Let's Talk Counselors

 As a first-generation college student herself, she enjoys working with students who have difficulty adjusting to and navigating the college environment.
 True story: Her first week on campus she got lost after deciding to use a tree as a landmark to find her way back from a walk.
 In her free time, you’ll likely find her taking a walk on West Cliff Drive with her partner, loving on her dogs, or reading about her latest interest in health and nutrition.
 Her professional areas of interest include anxiety management, relationship issues, diversity and multiculturalism, GLBTQ issues, eating and body image concerns, and working with EOP students and AB540 students.

-Amy will be providing Let's Talk on Thursdays from 1 to 3 p.m. at Graduate Commons, Quarry Plaza.
+Amy will be providing Let's Talk on Mondays at the Academic Resource Center and Thursdays at Graduate Commons, Quarry Plaza, both from 1 to 3 pm.